 The OR Alpine Onset is best used for…everything.
 They're supportive and soft enough to go for a run in on a hot day, but also comfortable enough to wear under thick pants, or even on a lazy day of lounging.
 If you need to pick one pair to do it all, even for days in a row, the Alpine Onset has your buns covered.

 They say you get what you pay for, and in this case, it's true.
-The Alpine Onset boxer briefs (not to be confused with the matching pair of long underwear) is tied with the Stoic Merino Performance Boxer Briefs for the most expensive in the review at $49.
+The Alpine Onset boxer briefs (not to be confused with the matching pair of long underwear) is tied with the Stoic Merino Performance Boxer Briefs for the most expensive in the review.
 Nearly fifty bucks is a lot for a single pair of underwear, but then again, all the merino wool pairs are all in the $40-$50 range, so if you're already paying for the good stuff, you may as well get the best out there.
 Still, it's a lot of money for a single pair of underwear.

 The Alpine Onset Boxer Brief is where it's at when it comes to a quality pair of skivvies.
 Between the plush merino wool fabric, the easy to use fly, quality construction, and comfortable fit, we believe that they're worthy of our Editors' Choice Award.
 If you need one pair of men's travel underwear to perform, whether you're going hard on the trail or picking up WiFi in an airport lounge, the Alpine Onset is an excellent option.